kubernetes/website/docs/concepts/configuration/overview.md

 A Service can be made to span multiple Deployments by omitting release-specific labels from its selector.
 [Deployments](/docs/concepts/workloads/controllers/deployment/) make it easy to update a running service without downtime.

 A desired state of an object is described by a Deployment, and if changes to that spec are _applied_, the deployment controller changes the actual state to the desired state at a controlled rate.
-(Deployment objects are currently part of the [`apps` API Group](/docs/concepts/overview/kubernetes-api/#api-groups).)

 - You can manipulate labels for debugging.
-Because Kubernetes controllers (such as ReplicaSet) and Services match to Pods using labels, this allows you to remove a Pod from being considered by a controller, or served traffic by a Service, by removing the relevant selector labels.
+Because Kubernetes controllers (such as ReplicaSet) and Services match to Pods using selector labels, removing the relevant labels from a Pod will stop it from being considered by a controller or from being served traffic by a Service.
 If you remove the labels of an existing Pod, its controller will create a new Pod to take its place.
 This is a useful way to debug a previously "live" Pod in a "quarantine" environment.
 To interactively remove or add labels, use [`kubectl label`](/docs/reference/generated/kubectl/kubectl-commands#label).

 ## Container Images

 - The default [imagePullPolicy](/docs/concepts/containers/images/#updating-images) for a container is `IfNotPresent`, which causes the [kubelet](/docs/admin/kubelet/) to pull an image only if it does not already exist locally.
 If you want the image to be pulled every time Kubernetes starts the container, specify `imagePullPolicy: Always`.

-  An alternative, but deprecated way to have Kubernetes always pull the image is to use the `:latest` tag, which will implicitly set the `imagePullPolicy` to `Always`. **Note:** You should avoid using the `:latest` tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.
+  An alternative, but deprecated way to have Kubernetes always pull the image is to use the `:latest` tag, which will implicitly set the `imagePullPolicy` to `Always`.

+  **Note:** You should avoid using the `:latest` tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.
+{: .note}

 - To make sure the container always uses the same version of the image, you can specify its [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier) (for example `sha256:45b23dee08af5e43a7fea6c4cf9c25ccf269ee113168c19722f87876677c5cb2`).
 This uniquely identifies a specific version of the image, so it will never be updated by Kubernetes unless you change the digest value.